+There are three instances where an incentive amount available may be rolled over (with certain limits applying).
+The excess incentive amount may be carried forward to the next month for use (refer to notes on CLAUSE 8), if:

-There are two instances where an incentive amount available may be rolled over.
-Firstly, if the incentive amount available exceeds employees' tax otherwise due in a month, the excess may be carried forward to the next month within certain limits.
-Secondly, if the employer was not allowed to reduce the employees' tax payable due to tax returns outstanding or SARS debt incurred, the incentive amount may be carried forward for future use (refer to notes on CLAUSE 8).
+- the incentive amount available exceeds employees' tax otherwise due in a month; - the employer fails to reduce the employees' tax payable to SARS despite being eligible to receive the incentive; or - the employer was not allowed to reduce the employees' tax payable due to tax returns outstanding or an outstanding tax debt with SARS, the incentive amount may be carried.